Burningstone91/smart-home-setup/README.md

 ### Unifi Devices
 #### Unifi Controller
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "Unifi" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "Unifi" and click on it.
 Enter the IP of your Unifi Controller in the field "host".
 Enter your username and password and press "SUBMIT"